 For answers to frequently-asked student questions about the Chicago State University RISE program, click here.

-If you are interested in applying to be part of the RISE Program, please download and print the RISE Student Employment Form complete it and drop it off at the MBRS Office (room SCI-222).
+If you are interested in applying to be part of the RISE Program, please download and print the RISE Student Employment Form complete it and drop it off at the NIGMS Office (room SCI-222).
 Click here to link to the RISE student Regulations and Guidelines.